langchain-ai/langgraph/docs/docs/cloud/concepts/index.md

 ### Cron Jobs

 It's often useful to run graphs on some schedule.
 LangGraph Cloud supports cron jobs, which run on a user defined schedule.
 The user specifies a schedule, an assistant, and some input.
-After than, on the specified schedule LangGraph cloud will:
+After than, on the specified schedule LangGraph Cloud will:

 - Create a new thread with the specified assistant
 - Send the specified input to that thread